MikeHopley/ftl-ships-strategy/index.md

 Start both Lanius in the teleporter, and [use distraction tactics](https://www.youtube.com/watch?v=gmEKvFe8A30) to make enemies fight in shields while your Lanius punch down another system (such as weapons or medbay).
 When completely safe, destroy systems for surrender offers (as low as 1 hull).

+Distraction tactics

 Your Lanius can’t use the medical airlock, so try to limit damage to them.
 When enemy weapons are no longer a threat, you can take your time and avoid fighting crew directly.
-Destroy O2, then walk your Lanius around the ship to drain oxygen from rooms (especially weapons).
-Once a room has no air, you can get free combat XP by punching down the system.
-You can also trick enemies into running through airless rooms.
+Instead of actually fighting in an airless room, dance your Lanius in the doorway to keep enemies repositioning.
+Then trick low-health enemies into walking through the airless room, by attacking a system on the opposite side.

 You can use your teleporter to abduct mind-controlled crew, but in most cases this is just too slow to be useful.
 Sometimes this could help save your Lanius’s health.